Adrianacmy/kmauthorized/README.md

 - run index.html under src

 ## Known Bugs
-- images in activities section are not responsive
+- images in activities section are not well resized
 - social icons are not functioning well

 ## Support and contact details